 4. Dogs are prohibited from some docks due to visitors not having cleaned up after them.
 Check the signs and you’ll be OK.

-Insiders Tip: The Floating Home community asks residents and visitors to please walk their bikes on the docks.
-One bike tour operator endangers both his clients and local residents by encouraging visitors to ride their bikes on the docks.
+Insiders Tip: One bike tour operator endangers both his clients and local residents by encouraging visitors to ride their bikes on the docks, which the Floating Homes owners have asked people not to do.
 Steer clear of renting from anyone who says this is OK.

 Click here to see what it was like on the Sausalito houseboats when the tidal surge from the 2011 Japanese earthquake reached San Francisco Bay.